bdrechsler/radm3dpy/doc/sphinx/radmc3dPy/index.rst

 Copyright
 ---------

-radmc3dPy was developed by Attila Juhasz at the Leiden Observatory between 2011 and 2014.
+radmc3dPy was developed by Attila Juhasz at the Leiden Observatory between 2011 and 2014 and from 2014 at the Institute of Astronomy in Cambridge.

 Disclaimer
 ----------
 I/We reject all responsibility for the use of this package.
 The package is provided as-is, and we are not responsible for any damage to hardware or software, nor for incorrect results that may result from the software.
 The package is still in development and it may contain bugs.
-In case of any bug, please, contact the author of the package (Attila Juhasz <juhasz@strw.leidenuniv.nl>).
+In case of any bug, please, contact the author of the package (Attila Juhasz <juhasz@ast.cam.ac.uk>).

 Requirements
 ------------